 What is The Grant Thornton Irish Funds Sustainathon all about?

-It is centred around the UN’s 17 Sustainable Development Goals.
-Participants will be asked to assess and identify achievable and impactful steps that the Irish Funds Industry can implement - the proposed solutions could relate to product innovations, new platforms for engagement, corporate initiatives, use of technologies, or other ideas.
+Centered on the UN’s 17 Sustainable Development Goals, participants will be asked to assess and identify achievable and impactful steps that the Irish funds industry can implement - the proposed solutions could relate to product innovations, new platforms for engagement, corporate initiatives, use of technologies, or other ideas.

 Who is the initiative open to?